Accessibility at Convocation

 Convocation ceremonies will feature captioning services (Communication Access Real-time Translation or CART), with the live transcript provided

 - in real-time on large viewing screens on each side of the stage;

 - accessible on personal computing devices or phones, via https://www.streamtext.net/player?event=sfu2018.

 The University has identified several different routes to address considerations such as inclement weather, diverse accessibility needs, etc. For more information on the route options, please contact the Centre for Accessible Learning (CAL) as early as possible to confirm your needs and make arrangements to ensure your full participation in the ceremony.

 Elderly and disabled guests may park in the parkade under Convocation Mall (there is an elevator in the Maggie Benston Centre).
 If you need a special parking space for anyone with a mobility impairment, identify yourself to SFU security at our Information Centre, noted on our convocation parking map.

 How to request accessibility services

 If you are a student with a disability and require assistance for a ceremony, please complete the application for convocation assistance.
-If the format of the form presents a barrier, please make your needs known to the staff at the Centre for Students with Disabilities (778-782-3112 or firstname.lastname@example.org).
+If the format of the form presents a barrier, please make your needs known to the staff at the Centre for Accessible Learning (778-782-3112 or firstname.lastname@example.org).

-If you are a guest who has extraordinary needs not described above, and require assistance, please make your needs known to the staff at the Centre for Students with Disabilities.
+If you are a guest who has extraordinary needs not described above, and require assistance, please make your needs known to the staff at the Centre for Accessible Learning.

 Deadline to request accessibility services for Convocation